 Homebuilding stagnated at an average of 186,000 new units annually between 1991 and 2003, and from 2004 onwards barely exceeded 200,000 annually (222,490 in 2007).
 In 2008, the credit crunch combined with falling house prices reduced house building, and less than 100,000 completions took place in 2009.

-In 2013, a total of 127,680 houses were started in UK, an annual decrease of 4.7%.
-The number of homes completed also dropped 4.5% to 139,350 in 2013, according to the Department for Communities and Local Government (DCLG).
+In 2014, a total of 160,250 houses were started in UK, an annual increase of 25.5%.
+The number of homes completed also rose 1.1% to 140,930 in 2014, according to the Department for Communities and Local Government (DCLG).
 This is still below the peak reached before the 2008 financial crisis and is well below the estimated demand requirement of 250,000 new homes a year.

-But the IMF has warned that the recovery relies too heavily on easy credit and that the recovery has been unbalanced, with business investment and exports still weak.
+The IMF has warned that the recovery relies too heavily on easy credit and that the recovery has been unbalanced, with business investment and exports still weak.
+Some stimulus may be given by the decline in sterling against the dollar.

 Be the first to comment on this article!